-With only 2 days in Prague for a weekend, I knew the hotel prices would be skyrocket high.
+With only 2 days in Prague for a weekend, I knew the hotel prices would skyrocket high.
 So, I decided to look out for Airbnb there too.
-I spotted an Airbnb not only cheap but also within literally 2-minute walking distance to the town square.
+I spotted an Airbnb not only cheap but also within literally a 2-minute walking distance of the town square.
 It was a perfect studio apartment for a solo traveller, with a basic kitchen and a huge living cum bedroom.
 The bathroom was of the optimal size and I couldn’t be happier about the location.

 But, this was too good to be true –

-The host didn’t pick my call when I arrived at Prague‘s central train station.
-After repeated calls when my calls went unanswered, I thought to check the Airbnb if she cancelled my booking.
-There I awed to find out that she left me a message at the portal that her friend at the apartment will hand me over the keys.
+The host didn’t pick up my call when I arrived at Prague‘s central train station.
+After repeated calls when my calls went unanswered, I thought to check Airbnb if she cancelled my booking.
+There I was awed to find out that she left me a message at the portal that her friend at the apartment will hand me over the keys.
 I took a deep breath and took it in & reached the apartment.
 The apartment was in a narrow lane, difficult to spot.
 The “friend” waved me from the window pointing me towards the staircase.
-The moment I stepped in that building, I was surprised to find the dark stairs were literally in rags.
+The moment I stepped into that building, I was surprised to find the dark stairs were literally in rags.
 I hoped that my apartment is not this worse & thank god it wasn’t.
 But I realised I calmed myself down too soon.

 The Verdict –